mit-quest/k12scratch-blocks/README.md

 *This project is in active development and should be considered a "developer preview" at this time.*

+## GANPaint
+This version of Scratch Blocks has been edited to include code for the GANpaint extension.
+In order for the extension to work properly, you must have `python core/GANpaint_request.py` running while you're interacting with the UI.

 ## Two Types of Blocks
 ![](https://cloud.githubusercontent.com/assets/747641/15255731/dad4d028-190b-11e6-9c16-8df7445adc96.png)